 Stabilization is handled Cherry style.
 I haven’t noticed any stabilizer quality issues, and aftermarket keycaps fit well.
 Note that O-rings, a common method of lowering switch travel and reducing noise, don’t work perfectly with Cherry stabilizers.
 If installed on Cherry keycap stabilizer stems, binding will occur.
 Keycap tilt can occur when O-rings installed on the switch stem only.

 The stock keycaps aren’t special.
 They’ll last longer than coated and lasered caps, as they’re doubleshot, but shine will happen quickly.
 ABS plastic isn’t particularly durable.
 Fingers wear the plastic down with use, resulting in a shiny finish.

 I immediately replaced the stock caps with a dyesub PBT keycap set.
 PBT is resistant to finger wear and yellowing.
 Dyesub, or dye sublimation, is a durable printing method that many hobbyists prefer.

 The monochrome LEDs on this keyboard aren’t anything fancy.
 I chose a package with “gold” arrow and WASD keys to mix things up a bit.
 The yellow LEDs output less light than their blue companions.
 Intensity can be adjusted via the Fn layer.
+Thankfully the LEDs sip power with a worst case load of 148 mA.
 A breathing mode with adjustable speed is also available.
-While we’re on the topic, the M68’s function layer is pretty funky.
+While we’re close to the keycaps, the M68’s function layer is pretty funky.
 It isn’t necessarily bad, but it doesn’t provide a full feature set in comparison to other keyboards.
 Media keys and other operating system functions are accessible, but the lack of a number pad alternative hinders the keyboard’s usability in spreadsheets and other data entry environments.

 Its DIP switches aren’t amazing either.
 They simply alter the key combinations that trigger tilde and escape.